Eudora Bumstead

-Eudora Bumstead (née, Stone; August 26, 1860 – 1892) was a 19th-century American poet and hymnwriter, remembered as "the children's poet".
-She began writing rhymes in childhood, and when ten years old was paid US$2 for a poem entitled, "Signs of Spring", which was published in Our Young Folks, then edited by John Townsend Trowbridge.
-Along with several other young writers, including: C. A. Stephens, William S. Walsh, Robert M. Walsh, Helen Gray Cone, Eleanor C. Donnelly, Mary Sheldon Barnes, Theodora Robinson Jenness, F. ("Fern") Hamilton, and Edwin Roth Champlin ("Clarence Fairfield"), Bumstead got her start as a writer at Our Young Folks.
+Eudora Bumstead (née, Stone; August 26, 1860 – 1892) was a 19th-century American poet and hymnwriter from Michigan.
+She is remembered as "the children's poet".
+Bumstead began writing rhymes in childhood, and when ten years old was paid US$2 for a poem entitled, "Signs of Spring", which was published in Our Young Folks, then edited by John Townsend Trowbridge.

 Early life and education

 Eudora Stone was born in Bedford, Michigan, August 26, 1860.
 When she was young, her parents removed to Nebraska.
 Her earliest recollections are of the great West, with its prairie billows crested with pleasant homes, its balmy breezes and its sweeping gales.
 Her parents were highly cultured, and gave her every possible assistance and encouragement.
 She began to write rhymes in her childhood, and when ten years old a poem she wrote was published in "Our Young Folks".
 She received a good public school education.
-In 1878-79, she was a student in the Nebraska State University.
+In 1878-79, she was a student at the University of Nebraska.

 Career

 She was for a time a successful school teacher.
-While attending Nebraska State University, she met William T. Bumstead, whom she married in 1880.
+While attending the University of Nebraska, she met William T. Bumstead, whom she married in 1880.
 She has had little time for writing but when she did write, it was mostly for the child-readers of St. Nicholas Magazine and The Youth's Companion, having been a special contributor to the latter for several years, writing as Eudora S. Bumstead.

+Bumstead and several other young writers, including, C. A. Stephens, William S. Walsh, Robert M. Walsh, Helen Gray Cone, Eleanor C. Donnelly, Mary Sheldon Barnes, Theodora Robinson Jenness, F. ("Fern") Hamilton, and Edwin Roth Champlin ("Clarence Fairfield"), got their start as writers at Our Young Folks.